fartabomination/scripthookv/README.md

 # scripthookv

-Here you can easily find the most recent version of scripthookv so your mods can become compatible once again!
+Here you can easily find the most recent version of scripthookv so your mods can become compatible once again!`

+Requires ScriptHookV.net. you can download it from here, https://github.com/fartabomination/scripthookv.net/releases/tag/Releases

 # Releases